-5 SEL Activities You Can Use Today
+5 SEL Activities for Students You Can Use in Your Classroom Today

-1. Compassion Jar
+1. Put Out a Compassion Jar

 An easy way to create awareness of social-emotional skills across your classroom is through a “compassion jar.”
 The jar should be a fixture of the classroom: one that you return to throughout the year to consistently remind your students to be compassionate.